-VI.
+VII.
 CONCLUSION

 In this work, we have considered the hypothesis-driven approach for localization of transmitters, and developed techniques to optimize the localization accuracy under a constraint of limited resources.
-Developed techniques have been shown to yield provably approximate solutions.
+Our developed techniques have been shown to yield provably approximate solutions, while also having low running time.
 Our work can be instrumental in maximizing the network lifetime of a spectrum monitoring and/or patrolling system.
-Our future work focusses on improving our theoretical performance guarantee results, and developing similar sensor selection approximation algorithms for other localization approaches that are not hypothesis-driven.
+Furthermore, we have evaluated our work using three distinct techniques - large-scale simulation, publicly available dataset and our own testbed.
+We are making the source code available to the community at the URL "https://bitbucket.org/arani89/sensorselection-infocom".
+Our future work focuses on improving our theoretical performance guarantee results, and developing similar sensor selection approximation algorithms for other localization approaches that are not hypothesis-driven.